India Champions vs Australia Champions: Fantasy XI Prediction, teams, captain, vice-captain, toss and venue analysis

 Catch every big hit, every wicket with Crickit, a one stop destination for Live Scores, Match Stats, Infographics & much more.
 Explore now!See more

-Stay informed with the latest Cricket News, Jasprit Bumrah Retirement on cricket players, match schedules and ICC rankings.
+Stay informed with the latest Cricket News, cricket players, match schedules and ICC rankings.
 Keep an eye on your favourite cricket team, including the stellar performances of Rohit Sharma and Virat Kohli.
 Check out the cricket schedule, track team standings, and dive into player stats and rankings on the Crickit by HT website and app.